-Alucon Public Company Limited, the "Company", is incorporated in Thailand and has its registered office at 500 Moo 1, Soi Sirikam, Sukhumvit 72 Road, North Samrong, Muang, Samut Prakarn.
+Alucon Public Company Limited, the "Company", is incorporated in Thailand and was listed on the Stock Exchange of Thailand in November 1989 and converted to a public company in May 1994.
+The Company's registered office at 500 Moo 1, Soi Sirikam, Sukhumvit 72 Road, North Samrong, Muang, Samut Prakarn.
 Another plant at Chonburi is located at 272/5, Moo 3, Bor Win, Sriracha, Chonburi.